 The Psychology of Women Quarterly(PWQ) is a feminist, scientific, peer-reviewed journal that publishes empirical research, critical reviews and theoretical articles that advance a field of inquiry, teaching briefs, and invited book reviews related to the psychology of women and gender.
 Topics include (but are not limited to) feminist approaches, methodologies and critiques; violence against women; body image and objectification; sexism, stereotyping and discrimination; intersectionality of gender with other social locations (such as age, ability status, class, ethnicity, race and sexual orientation); international concerns; lifespan development and change; physical and mental well-being; therapeutic interventions; sexuality; social activism; and career development.
-Current Editor: Mary Brabeck, PhD, (212) 998-5330.
+Current Editor: Dawn M. Szymanski, PhD, (865) 724-4499.
 For more information including submission guidelines, please visit PWQ.

 Access PWQ Online